One Bowl Sheet Pan Pancakes

 • It’s now time to top the pancakes.
 You can simple use one topping over the entire pancake or you can be creative and add different toppings to different areas.

 • Remove from the oven.
-If you did 4 sections, cut those sections and then in half again for a generous serving.
+Cut into sections and then in half again.

 Enjoy!